A uniqueness theorem for twisted groupoid C*-algebras: Introduction

 \subsection{Background}

 The purpose of this article is prove a uniqueness theorem for the reduced C*-algebra of a twist $\EE$ over a second-countable locally compact Hausdorff \'etale groupoid $\GG$.
-The study of twisted groupoid C*-algebras was initiated by Renault \cite{Renault1980}, who generalised twisted group C*-algebras by constructing full and reduced C*-algebras $C^*(\GG,\sigma)$ and $C_r^*(\GG,\sigma)$ from a second-countable locally compact Hausdorff groupoid $\GG$ and a continuous $2$-cocycle $\sigma$ on $\GG$ taking values in the complex unit circle $\T$.
+The study of twisted groupoid C*-algebras was initiated by Renault \cite{Renault1980}, who generalised the construction of twisted group C*-algebras by building full and reduced C*-algebras $C^*(\GG,\sigma)$ and $C_r^*(\GG,\sigma)$ from a second-countable locally compact Hausdorff groupoid $\GG$ admitting a left Haar system and a continuous $2$-cocycle $\sigma$ on $\GG$ taking values in the complex unit circle $\T$.
 Renault also realised $C^*(\GG,\sigma)$ as a quotient of the C*-algebra associated to the extension of $\GG$ by $\T$ defined by the $2$-cocycle $\sigma$.
 This construction was subsequently extended by Kumjian \cite{Kumjian1986} to include C*-algebras over groupoid twists that don't necessarily arise from continuous $2$-cocycles.

 More recently, Renault \cite{Renault2008} showed that every C*-algebra containing a Cartan subalgebra can be realised as a twisted groupoid C*-algebra, thereby providing a C*-algebraic analogue of Feldman--Moore theory \cite{FM1975, FM1977I, FM1977II}.
 Renault's reconstruction theorem is of particular importance to the classification program for C*-algebras, given Li's recent article \cite{Li2020} showing that every simple classifiable C*-algebra has a Cartan subalgebra (and is therefore a twisted groupoid C*-algebra), and the work of Barlak and Li \cite{BL2017, BL2020} describing the connections between the UCT problem and Cartan subalgebras in C*-algebras.
-The increasing interest in twisted groupoid C*-algebras (see, for instance, \cite{ABS2021, AO2020, Boenicke2021, BaH2014, CaH2012, CaHR2013, DGNRW2020, KL2017}) has also recently inspired the introduction of \emph{twisted Steinberg algebras}, which are a purely algebraic analogue of twisted groupoid C*-algebras (see \cite{ACCCLMRSS2021, ACCLMR2022}).
+The increasing interest in twisted groupoid C*-algebras (see, for instance, \cite{ABS2022, AO2020, Boenicke2021, BaH2014, CaH2012, CaHR2013, DGNRW2020, KL2017}) has also recently inspired the introduction of \emph{twisted Steinberg algebras}, which are a purely algebraic analogue of twisted groupoid C*-algebras (see \cite{ACCCLMRSS2021, ACCLMR2022}).

 Examples of twisted groupoid C*-algebras include the twisted C*-algebras associated to higher-rank graphs introduced by Kumjian, Pask, and Sims \cite{KPS2012JFA, KPS2013JMAA, KPS2015TAMS, KPS2016JNG}, and the more general class of twisted C*-algebras associated to \emph{topological} higher-rank graphs introduced in the author's PhD thesis \cite{Armstrong2019}.